Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 See the [announcement page](https://blog.spectral.finance/challenge-1-credit-scoring-web3/) for more details on the importance of this problem and challenge design.

+Our [Gitbook](https://docs.spectral.finance/) contains the most comprehensive information on the tooling required to participate in this challenge, along with an overview of the technical architecture of the Spectral platform.

 ## Goals
 This repo aims to help participants understand the following components of the challenge: